PHPOffice/PHPWord/docs/general.rst

     $section = $phpWord->addSection();
     // Adding Text element to the Section having font styled by default...
     $section->addText(
-        htmlspecialchars(
         '"Learn from yesterday, live for today, hope for tomorrow. ' .
-'The important thing is not to stop questioning." ' . '(Albert Einstein)',
+'The important thing is not to stop questioning." ' . '(Albert Einstein)'
-            ENT_COMPAT,
-            'UTF-8'
-        )
     );

     /*